OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Debugging

-Currently, the best method for debugging Excel custom functions is to use [Excel Online](https://www.office.com/launch/excel) and use the F12 debugging tool native to your browser.
-Additional debugging tools for custom functions may be available in the future.
+Currently, the best method for debugging Excel custom functions is to first [sideload](../testing/sideload-office-add-ins-for-testing.md) your add-in within Excel Online.
+Then you can debug your custom functions by using the [F12 debugging tool native to your browser](../testing/debug-add-ins-in-office-online.md).

+If your add-in fails to register, [verify that SSL certificates are correctly configured](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for the web server that's hosting your add-in application.

 ## Mapping names